zawarzh/zawarzh.github.io/_pages/awards.md

 published: true
 ---

+* Received a research grant of $50000 as Seed Funding from Centre for Critical Digital Infrastructure (CCDI) UNSW.
 * Postdoctoral Fellowship at University of New South Wales, Sydney Australia (2021-present).
 * Recipient of IRTP Scholarship from Govt. of Australia (2017-21).
 * Recipient of MS fellowship from GIK Institute (2013-15).